-Kingsgrove RSL Club’s contributed over $150,000 in funds in 2016, 2017, 2018, 2019, and in-spite of the government enforced Club closure and amid Covid-19 restrictions, the Club was still able to donate over $130K to support and assist these organisation connect people, build stronger communities and create a positive change.
+Kingsgrove RSL Club’s contributed over $150,000 in funds in 2016, 2017, 2018, 2019, and in-spite of the government enforced Club closure and amid Covid-19 restrictions, the Club was still able to donate over $130K to support and assist these organisations connect people, build stronger communities and create a positive change.

 Through the ClubGRANTS program, Kingsgrove RSL Club has enabled schools & sporting clubs to provide for student scholarships, purchase prizes and gifts for raffles and market days, and cover equipment and venue hire fees for award and presentation nights.
 Kingsgrove RSL Club has also been able to sponsor local community groups and charities, with the funding going toward health services, welfare services, establish civic programs, purchasing apparel, equipment and cover venue hire fees for events and activities for the community.

 The ClubGRANTS scheme is designed for registered clubs in NSW to contribute to the provision of services for the local communities.

 Kingsgrove RSL are always on the lookout for local recipients that meet the criteria of the ClubGRANTS funding program.
 Applicants interested in applying can visit the Bayside City Grants & Donations Program or the ClubsGRANTS website directly.
 Each grant is assessed for suitability for funding by the local committee before they are presented to our club board for approval and funding.

 Kingsgrove RSL Club is also very proud of our continual association with the Kingsgrove Community Aid Centre.